Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning

 We evaluate the different methods considering three main criteria: (a)~\textit{Sample-size}~(i.e., $k$), where we compare methods while controlling for the number of generated samples; (b)~\textit{Thinking-compute}, where we measure the total number of thinking tokens used across all generations in the batch; and~(c)~\textit{Time-to-answer}, which measures the wall time of running inference using each method.
-We note that we assume that currently served LLMs operate with a fixed processing speed in a fixed batch setting while using parallel decoding.
-As a result, using our method~(\methodm{m}), we terminate all other generations after the first $m$ decoding thinking processes terminate.
+In this parallel framework, our method~(\methodm{m}) terminates all other generations after the first $m$ decoding thinking processes terminate.
 Thus, the overall thinking compute is the total number of thinking tokens for each of the $k$ generations at that point.
 Similarly, the overall time is that of the $m$'th shortest generation process.
 Conversely, for majority$@k$, the method’s design necessitates waiting for all generations to complete before proceeding.
 Hence, we consider the compute as the total amount of thinking tokens in all generations and run time according to the longest thinking chain.
 As for the oracle approach, we terminate all thinking trajectories once the shortest correct one is finished, and consider the compute and time accordingly.